-Every year in early November, the Ah-Tah-Thi-Ki Museum on the Big Cypress Seminole Indian Reservation hosts the annual American Indian Arts Celebration (AIAC) on Museum grounds.
+Every year in early November, the Ah-Tah-Thi-Ki Museum on the Big Cypress Seminole Indian Reservation hosts the annual American Indian Arts Celebration (AIAC).
 Enjoy traditional and contemporary arts and crafts, dance and music of the Seminole, Southeastern and other Indian tribes from across the country.
-Native American vendors, special presentations and wildlife shows round out the festivities.
+Native American vendors, special presentations and wildlife shows round out the festivities. www.ahtahthiki.com

 Native Rhythms Festival

-The Indian River Flute Circle and Native Heritage Gathering, Inc. present the tenth annual gathering of the Native Rhythms Festival, a three-day event during Native American Heritage Month honors the culture of the indigenous peoples of the Americas through music, with an emphasis on the music of the Native American Flute.
-The festival features a lineup of headline performers, including GRAMMY, NAMMY (Native American Music Award) and ISMA (Indian Summer Music Award) winners and nominees. nativerhythmsfestival.com
+The Indian River Flute Circle and Native Heritage Gathering, Inc. present the annual Native Rhythms Festival.
+The three-day event, held during Native American Heritage Month, honors the culture of the indigenous peoples of the Americas through music, with an emphasis on the music of the Native American Flute. nativerhythmsfestival.com

 Los Angeles Public Library

-The 12-day 23rd RNCI Red Nation International Film Festival (RNIFF) is dedicated to replacing American Indian stereotype with recognition, new vision, arts, culture and economic prosperity by introducing American Indian filmmakers to global mainstream audiences.
+The annual Red Nation International Film Festival (RNIFF), which runs Nov.
+1-15, 2019, is dedicated to replacing American Indian stereotypes by introducing American Indian filmmakers to global mainstream audiences.
 Founded in 2003 by award-winning filmmaker, actor and member of The Academy of Motion Picture Arts & Sciences, Joanelle Romero, RNIFF also champions Native women in film and television. www.RedNationFF.com

-This annual forum brings together artists, filmmakers, musicians and the general public to celebrate works produced by Native and non-native peoples that reflects authentic representation of Native people in the media.
-One the major presenters of Native American media arts in California, this year’s festival honors the life of the late Michael Smith (Fort Peck Sioux Tribe), the founder of the festival, who passed away suddenly earlier this year. www.aifisf.com
+This annual forum brings together artists, filmmakers, musicians and the general public to celebrate works produced by Native and non-native peoples that reflects authentic representation of Native people in the media. www.aifisf.com

 American Indian Arts Marketplace

-The largest Native American arts fair in Southern California, the Autry’s American Indian Arts Marketplace features 200 Native American artists from more than 40 Tribal nations selling sculpture, pottery, beadwork, basketry, photography, paintings, jewelry, textiles, wooden carvings, mixed-media works and more from top Native American artists.
+The largest Native American arts fair in Southern California, the Autry’s American Indian Arts Marketplace features 200 Native American artists from more than 40 Tribal nations selling sculpture, pottery, beadwork, basketry, photography, paintings, jewelry, textiles, wooden carvings and mixed-media works from top Native American artists.
 Other activities include food, performances, children’s activities, artist demonstrations and the annual Short Play Festival from Native Voices, the Autry’s award-winning resident theatre company. theautry.org

 LA Skins Fest

-Presented by Comcast NBCUniversal, LA Skins Fest is a platform for emerging Native American actors, filmmakers, writers, directors and artists.
-Native-made movies are the highlight, but events also include Q&As with Native filmmakers, panel discussions with industry professionals, Native American musical events and an award ceremony.
+The annual LA Skins Fest, presented by Comcast/NBCUniversal, takes place Nov.
+19-24, 2019 in Hollywood, California.
+This platform for emerging Native American actors, filmmakers, writers, directors and artists features Native-made movies, Q&As with Native filmmakers, panel discussions with industry professionals, Native American musical events and an award ceremony.
 Tribal partners include the San Manuel Band of Mission Indians and the Santa Ynez Band Of Chumash Indians. laskinsfest.com

-The 37th Annual Cabazon Indio Powwow on Thanksgiving weekend takes places just minutes from Palm Springs, Calif.
-Here, the Cabazon Band of Mission Indians and tribes from across the United States and Canada come together to show off their dancing and singing skills in traditional competitions.
+The annual Cabazon Indio Powwow on Thanksgiving weekend takes place just minutes from Palm Springs, California.
+Here, the Cabazon Band of Mission Indians and Tribes from across the United States and Canada come together to showcase their dancing and singing skills in traditional competitions.
 Visitors will enjoy Native American dancing, drum contests and bird singing and can even join the dancers during selected times in non-competitive inter-tribal dances. www.fantasyspringsresort.com/prod/cbmi.

-The Chickasaw Cultural Center in Sulphur, Oklahoma will host Native American Tribes from across the country for a celebration of culture, traditions and cuisine on Nov.
-3. Activities include Native hymns, dance demonstrations, storytelling, traditional games and movie showings in the Anoli’ Theater. www. chickasawculturalcenter.com
+The Chickasaw Cultural Center in Sulphur, Oklahoma will host Native Americans from across the country for a celebration of culture, traditions and cuisine on Nov.
+2, 2019.
+Activities include live music performances, cultural demonstrations, film screenings and traditional food and games. chickasawculturalcenter.com

 Native American Activities & Events in New Mexico

-New Mexico, also known as the Land of Enchantment, is home to five of USA Today’s 10 Best Native American Experiences.
-While just five New Mexico activities may appear on the USA Today list, New Mexico is home to 23 Pueblos, Tribes and Nations and more than 1,000 years of Native American Culture, and encompasses nearly countless experiences.
-For November, the New Mexico Tourism Department has listed a few of its favorite ways to celebrate Native American Heritage Month.
-View the full list at www. newmexico.org/native-american-heritage-month.
+New Mexico, known as the Land of Enchantment, is home to five of USA Today’s 10 Best Native American Experiences.
+While just five New Mexico activities appear on the USA Today list, the state is home to 23 Pueblos, Tribes and Nations and more than 1,000 years of Native American Culture.
+The New Mexico Tourism Department has listed a few ways to celebrate Native American Heritage Month. newmexico.org/native-american-heritage-month.